mhasanmeet/Object-Oriented-Programming-OOP/001-programming-paradigm.md

 ## Programming Paradigm

-Programming paradigms are different ways or styles in which a program or programming language can be organized.
+Programming paradigms are different pattern or styles in which a program or programming language can be organized.
 Each paradigm consists of certain structures, features, and opinions [1]

 Here is some programming paradigm,